 The city of Burlington is located on the north coast of Lake Ontario, sandwiched between Oakville and Hamilton.
-Burlington currently has around 20 different developments ranging from high-rise condos, townhouses, to detached homes.
+Burlington currently has around 20 different developments ranging from high-rise condos, townhouses, to single-family homes.
 However, the main demand for the Burlington real estate market has been mid to high rise condo developments.
-The area has been attracting a lot of young professionals who are looking for condos with building amenities common to downtown Toronto but don’t want the hustle and bustle of the city.
+The city has been attracting a lot of young professionals who are looking for condos with building amenities common to downtown Toronto but don’t want the hustle and bustle of the city.

 Over the past year, there has been a lot of development when it comes to entertainment in the Burlington area.
-While it’s nowhere near the world-class entertainment available in downtown Toronto, it’s far from what it used to be.
-Burlington downtown is centred around Brant Street, and it has evolved into a hotspot with some really great restaurants and available activities.
-Rust BistroBar is a modern chic restaurant and MYTHOS Greek Cuisine is arguably Burlington’s best Greek food, Di Mario’s Trattoria home-style Italian cooking with a variety of vines from Italy and one of our favourites Sushi Masayuki.
+While it’s nowhere near the world-class entertainment you can search in downtown Toronto, it’s far from what it used to be.
+Burlington downtown is centered around Brant Street, and it has evolved into a city hotspot with some really great restaurants and available activities.
+Rust BistroBar is a modern chic restaurant and MYTHOS Greek Cuisine is arguably Burlington’s best Greek food at a good price.
+Residents enjoy these establishments in the city.

 Burlington is truly a condominium hotspot for millennials and people looking to start a family in new homes.
 Growth in real estate development will continue in the area for years to come, with developer after developer having a construction project in this city.
 The average prices are relatively low compared to others, so it’s great to invest soon.
 With views this great, you’ll find the prices worth it.